Lifestyle

 6 Different Types Of Books

 Choosing the right book to read can be a delightful yet challenging task, given the vast array of genres and authors available.
 Whether you are looking for a thrilling mystery, a touching romance, or an insightful non-fiction, finding a book that resonates with your interests and mood is essential.
-This article reviews six highly recommended books, detailing their plots and unique qualities to help you make an informed decision on your next great read.

 1“1984” by George Orwell